This quick and easy Dog Cake Recipe is perfect for celebrating your pup’s birthday or spoiling them, just because!

 Dog Cake Recipe

-This dog cake is packed full of good stuff, including peanut butter, applesauce and pumpkin.
+This dog cake is packed full of great ingredients, including peanut butter, applesauce and pumpkin.
 It comes together and bakes up just like any other cake, but is perfect for your pets.
+The optional frosting is made from peanut butter and yogurt.

-I topped my cake with some store bought dog bones.
+When I made my cake, I topped it with some store bought dog bones.
 Because they are minis, which makes them almost like dog cake sprinkles in my book!

-But you could also bake up some homemade dog bones (here’s my homemade dog treats recipe!) to garnish this cake with.
+That said, you can bake up some dog cookies, pumpkin dog treats, homemade dog treats or peanut butter dog treats to garnish this cake with.

 No matter what you top it with, I’m sure your dog will love this homemade dog cake recipe.
 This recipe makes a single layer, but as you can see I doubled the recipe to make a layer cake.